Coffee-shops in the Netherlands: the Dutch tolerance in practice

 How far does that "tolerance" for soft drugs go back in time?
 Why has such a situation been established?
 How is it presently made lawful?

 Eventually what are the last legal evolutions likely to apply to coffee-shops?
-We suggest to answer these questions via the results of a survey carried out in 1999 and pertaining to Dutch drug policies1.
+We suggest to answer these questions via the results of a survey carried out in 1999 and pertaining to Dutch drug policies.
 That research chiefly covers the recent alterations concerning that policy.
 We shall take up the main developments insofar as cannabis retail sale is concerned.

 Publication type